Penn State NASA

 Coral Bleaching and Calcification

 Although, as we will see, ocean acidification is only just beginning to affect reef growth, there is already another very serious affliction in many reefs around the world---coral bleaching.
 One of the key changes in corals over the last few decades has been an increase in the frequency and severity of bleaching events.
 As we have discussed, shallow-water coral species live in symbiosis with algae called a dinoflagellate or Zooxanthellae whose colorful pigments give living corals such beautiful colors, purple, brown, green, yellow, and more.
 As discussed the symbiosis is key to the coral, the Zooxanthellae removed CO2 from the water, boosts the saturation, and facilitates calcification of the coral.
-When temperatures become too hot, however, the Zooxanthellae can’t tolerate the heat and it temporarily or permanently leaves the coral leading to a bleached white color.
+When temperatures become too hot, however, the coral become physically stressed and expels the Zooxanthellae leading to a bleached white color.

 Coral in Florida invaded by blooms of red and brown algae